Taking OH & S to New Safe Levels

 Here I am addressing repetitive strain injuries.
 Repeating the same movement or maintaining the same posture for long periods of time, means that the same muscles and joints are working while others are not.
 For example, in the general population, the dominant shoulder usually develops rotator cuff tendon problems, yet in the broad acre farming community it is my observation that the left shoulder fails first.
 My thought is that the left handed position at 12 o’clock while pulling tillage, seeding & other machinery places the tendons in what we professionally call the impingement position subjecting the tendon to greater loads.
 Over time, this wears the tendon to the point of failure.

 Solution; left hand holds the wheel at 8 o’clock and regularly changes to the right hand at 4 o’clock.

 Similar problems are seen with long periods of sitting.
 The average person sits 8 hours a day (work, recreation & entertainment).
 When putting in and taking off the crop, farmers are sitting 14-18 hours a day.
 Generally as farms are getting bigger there is a greater reliance on machinery for increased productivity and therefore greater periods of sitting.
 More sitting, less physical activity.

 The posture of sitting works a limited range of muscles so these fatigue quickly.
-The constant exposure to machinery vibration weakens bone and tendon structure & the tedium of following a foam blob or disc line over several hours sends the brain into recluse as mental arousal drops.
+The constant exposure to machinery vibration weakens bone and tendon structure & the tedium of following a foam blob or disc line over several hours sends the brain into a recluse as mental arousal drops.
 Greater usage of GPS systems is accentuating this situation.
-With the increased hours sitting farmers are finding their love handles are growing, their aches and pains niggle more consistently and some have falling asleep at the wheel!
+With the increased hours sitting farmers are finding their love handles are growing, their aches and pains niggle more consistently and some have fallen asleep at the wheel!